Sunny Saturday Ahead of Damp, Rainy Sunday

 The storm that came through here with all the severe weather a couple of days ago is finally releasing its grip.
 The wind is much less intense today, with plenty of sunshine this morning, it looks like a beautiful Saturday.

-Many of us reaching 70 degrees this afternoon.
+Many of us will reach 70 degrees this afternoon.
 The wind is generally from the southwest 10 to 20 mph stronger gusts near the south coast keeping a little cooler at the ocean.
 We have our eye on a couple of weather systems for tonight and tomorrow.

 First, there’s a fairly weak low-pressure system with a little bit of snow in Ontario that’s going to push some rain shower activity into northern New England late tonight and tomorrow.
 And a storm that’s produced many tornadoes with severe thunderstorms and flooding from Texas through Mississippi yesterday and last night is coming to the East Coast and may clip southern New England tomorrow.